 In most states, uniform standards for design and construction have been mandated by legislation.
 In Virginia, the Office of the Uniform Statewide Building Code was established in 1973 to develop the mechanisms to foster and enforce this legislation.
 To establish uniform minimum standards for design and construction, the Office of the Statewide Uniform Building Code chose to adopt the Building Officials and Code Administrators BOCA Building Code as a model code that would be applied statewide.
-BOCA has since merged with other code writing organizations to form the International Code Council and the model codes that exist are the International Building Code and International Residential Code.
+BOCA has since merged with other code writing organizations to form the International Code Council (ICC) and the model codes that exist are the International Building Code and International Residential Code.
 Therefore, the requirements within these codes serve as a legal foundation by which design, and construction activities must abide.

-The two International Building Codes have specific text addressing numerous subjects and utilize industry standards as a part of the Code by adoption of the respective standards.
+The two International Building Codes have specific text addressing numerous subjects and utilize industry standards as an integral part of the Code by adoption of the respective standards.
 Both ACI 318 and ASTM C 94 are incorporated as a part of the "Code" by this system of adoption.

-The Code and the reference standards of ACI 318 and ASTM C94 all have specific requirements related to obtaining a sample of ready mixed concrete when the purpose of the tests on that sample are for the "evaluation and acceptance of the concrete."
-As stated in the Code, "Samples for strength tests shall be taken in accordance with ASTM C 172."
-Nearly identical wording is used in ACI 318 and ASTM C 94.
+ACI 318 and ASTM C94 both have specific requirements related to obtaining a sample of ready mixed concrete for testing when the purpose of the tests on the sample are for the "evaluation and acceptance of the concrete."
+As stated in ACI 318, "Sampling of concrete for strength test specimens shall be in accordance with ASTM C 172."
+Nearly identical wording is used in ASTM C 94.
 This applies to samples for both laboratory and field cured test cylinders.

 ASTM C 172 details the methods and requirements for obtaining samples of concrete from a "revolving drum truck mixer" or ready mixed truck.
-The Scope of ASTM C 172 clearly identifies that the "practice covers the procedures for obtaining representative samples of fresh concrete as delivered to the project site . . ."
+The Scope of ASTM C 172 clearly identifies that "this practice covers the procedures for obtaining representative samples of fresh concrete as delivered to the project site . . ."
 The types of delivery units included in this standard are truck mixers, and both agitating and non-agitating equipment used to transport central mixed concrete.
 ASTM C 172 does not cover sampling at other locations, such as from a pump or at point of placement.
 One source of confusion arises from Note 2 within ASTM C 172, which states "however, specifications"